Seeking Solutions in Research Integrity

 A View from All Perspectives

 The Ohio State University

-This one-day national conference will bring together multiple stakeholders – researchers, institutions, publishers, funders, scientific societies, the press and federal agencies – to discuss concerns in research integrity from different perspectives.
-Reflect on current efforts to address those concerns and help lay the foundation to detail next steps in fostering changes to enhance integrity in research.
+This one-day national conference brought together multiple stakeholders – researchers, institutions, publishers, funders, scientific societies, the press and federal agencies – to discuss concerns in research integrity from different perspectives.
+Attendees reflected on current efforts to address those concerns and helped lay the foundation to detail next steps in fostering changes to enhance integrity in research.

 How can institutions use the NASEM Report on Fostering Integrity in Research to effect positive change?